mobidata-bw/postgis-gtfs-importer/README.md

 # PostGIS GTFS importer

 This tool **imports [GTFS Schedule](https://gtfs.org/schedule/) data into a [PostGIS](https://postgis.net) database using [`gtfs-via-postgres`](https://github.com/public-transport/gtfs-via-postgres)**.
-It allows running a production service (e.g. API) on top of programmatically re-imported data from a periodically changing GTFS feed without downtime.
+It allows running a production service (e.g. an API) on top of programmatically re-imported data from a periodically changing GTFS feed without downtime.

 Because it works as [atomically](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) as possible with PostgreSQL, it makes the import pipeline *robust*, even if an import fails or if simultaneous imports get started.